Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 A :ref:`pay day<glossary-pay-day>` is the point at which new CCDs are minted and rewards to bakers and delegators are distributed.
 The stakes of bakers and delegators are updated each pay day (but the changes for each pay day are fixed one epoch before).
 Pay day is thus when updates to delegation and baking take effect, such as increasing stake, restaking preferences, adding delegation.
 In the case of decreasing stake or removing delegation or baking, there is a longer cool-down period, after which the change is executed at the **next pay day after the cool-down period ends**.
 The cool-down period is 2 weeks for delegators and 3 weeks for bakers.
 Pay day is every 24 hours at 08:05 UTC on Mainnet and 11:05 UTC on Testnet.

 A :ref:`cool-down period <glossary-cool-down-period>` describes a period of time during which certain activities or transactions are frozen.
-For example, if you decrease a baker stake, the stake will be decreased after a cool-down period.
+For example, if you decrease a baker stake, the stake will be decreased at the first pay day after the cool-down period ends.
 The cool-down period is 3 weeks.
 During the cool-down period, you’ll not be able update the stake.
 After the cool-down period, the amount by which you decreased your stake is returned to your disposable balance at the next :ref:`pay day<glossary-pay-day>` and your stake is reduced to the amount you specified.
 (This also means that any rewards that are earned in this period, if restaking earnings is enabled, will also be unstaked after the cool-down.)

 Finalization
 ============

-Finalization ensures that baked blocks become finalized as quickly as possible and with 100% certainty.
+:ref:`Finalization<glossary-finalization>` ensures that baked blocks become finalized as quickly as possible and with 100% certainty.

 What is finalization?
 ---------------------

-Finalization is the voting process by which a block is marked to be “finalized”, i.e. part of the authoritative chain.
+Finalization is the voting process by which a block is marked to be “finalized”, i.e., part of the authoritative chain.
 Transactions that are part of finalized blocks are considered authoritative.
 New blocks can be only added following the last finalized block to ensure the integrity of the chain.
 The finalization process is conducted periodically by the bakers with a staked amount of at least 0.1% of the total amount of existing CCD, known as the Finalization committee.
 When a sufficiently large number of members of the committee have received the block and agree on its outcome, the block is finalized.
 Newer blocks must have the finalized block as an ancestor to ensure the integrity of the chain.

 Finalization committee